lukeharwood11/chat-app-template/README.md

-# Connect Four App - AI
+# Chat App Template
 ![badge](https://badgen.net/badge/MLE/Tutorial/blue?icon=link)

-This project provides some MLE challenges to gain experience integrating AI into applications!
+This repository contains a quick start for creating a chat app with a FastAPI server.

 ## Getting Started